-2.1 Potential geometries of an elastocaloric regenerator
+Fig. 3.
+Potential geometries of an active elastocaloric regenerator

-Superelastic porous structures that will serve as active elastocaloric regenerators can be made from different basic shapes of SMAs such as wires, rods, plates, tubes and blocks.
-Using these shapes, it is possible to make parallel-plate (Fig. 3a) [36, 37] or wire-based (Fig. 3b) [40, 41] structures (regenerator) for tensile loading.
-Wires are particularly challenging as they are not in a dog-bone shape and the stress concentration at the grip section usually results in their premature failure.
-On the other hand, potential geometries for compressive loading can be made from tubes such as shell-and-tube-like geometry with supporting elements placed along their length (Fig. 3c) or as a set of tubes in a holder (Fig. 3d) [34] that prevents the tubes from buckling.
+[35] that prevents the tubes from buckling.
 The major difference between these two geometries is the flow of the heat-transfer fluid.
-In the shelland-tube-like geometry, the heat-transfer fluid flows in the cross-flow regime, thus, it does not flow inside the tubes as is the case of the geometry shown in Fig. 3d.
+In the case of the geometry shown in Fig. 3c, the heat-transfer fluid flows in the cross-flow regime, thus, it does not flow inside the tubes as is the case of the geometry shown in Fig. 3d.
 This is an important feature for practical applications.
-As explained below in this section, it is desirable that the fluid flow is in the loading direction of the elastocaloric regenerator.
-Therefore, in contrast to the case of the regenerator shown in Fig. 3d, in which the heat-transfer fluid enters from the top and through the bulky loading grips, the heattransfer fluid can enter from the side in the case of the regenerator shown in Fig. 3c.
+As explained below in this section, it is desirable that the fluid flow is in the loading direction of the active elastocaloric regenerator.
+Therefore, in contrast to the case of the regenerator shown in Fig. 3d, in which the heat-transfer fluid enters from the top and through the bulky loading grips, the heat-transfer fluid can enter from the side in the case of the regenerator shown in Fig. 3c.
 In this way, the dead volume (the volume between the regenerator and the heat sink/source) and the heat losses to the grips as well as the complexity of the grips can be reduced.
 Another potential porous geometry for compressive loading can be made of blocks with holes (Fig. 3e), but since Ni-Ti-based materials (as the most promising elastocaloric materials) are hard-to-machine materials, this can be a very time consuming and expensive solution.
-Fig. 3f shows a honeycomb geometry made from corrugated plates with an enhanced buckling stability and good heat transfer properties [51].
-However, the geometry made of block with holes and honeycomb geometry also require fluid flow inlet/outlet through the grips, which is their disadvantage (as already mentioned above).
-Using conventional methods to fabricate complex geometries and porous (or hollow) structures, such as the ones shown in Fig. 3, could be challenging since multiple fine elements should be assembled and joined together.
+Fig. 3f shows a honeycomb geometry made from corrugated plates with an enhanced buckling stability and good heat transfer properties [52].
+However, the geometry made of block with holes and the honeycomb geometry also require fluid flow inlet/outlet through the grips, which is their disadvantage (as already mentioned above).